Oregon Outdoor Youth Program Bond

 What is the Oregon Outdoor Youth Program Bond?

 The State of Oregon requires Child-Caring Agencies planning to conduct outdoor youth programs to secure their respective Children’s Care Licensing with the State’s Department of Human Services.
-Accordingly, each type of child-caring service a company may offer will have their corresponding regulations.
+Accordingly, each type of child-caring service a company may offer will have its corresponding regulations.

 The Oregon Revised Statutes (ORS) 418.205 defines outdoor youth programs as activities or services for children with behavioral, mental, or substance abuse problems, all conducted in outdoor settings.
-Accordingly, applicants are required to secure proper licensing and bonding in the amount of $50,000 or 50% of the yearly youth program budget, whichever is less, with the Oregon Insurance Department, and must be settled prior their operation.
-The bond is a form of insurance that will compensate the public following standard processing.
+Accordingly, applicants are required to secure proper licensing and bonding in the amount of $50,000 or 50% of the yearly youth program budget, whichever is less, with the Oregon Insurance Department, and must be settled prior to their operation.
+A bond is a form of insurance that will compensate the public following standard processing.

 For more information, you may visit Oregon’s Child's Care Licensing page or their physical office.

 Why do you need an Oregon Outdoor Youth Program Bond?